Sajakhtar/python_data_science/README.md

   * K-Nearest Neigbours for classification
   * Decision Trees for classification
   * Random Forests for classification
-  * K-means Clustering, unsupervised learning
+  * K-means Clustering for unsupervised learning
   * Principal Component Analysis as a dimensionality reduction technique
   * Recommender Systems using a movies data
   * Natural Language Processing (NLP)
 * Deep Learning with Convolutional Neural Networks (CNN) with TensorFlow and Keras
 * Big Data with Spark, PySpark and AWS EC2
-  * K-means Clustering